 - Pediatric care

 - Mental health counseling and therapy

 - Consultations with our pharmacy team and certified diabetes educators

 - Minor procedures (including but not limited to IUD and Nexplanon insertions, skin biopsies, skin tag and wart removals, joint injections)

 Family Medicine also offers open access scheduling, which means patients can make appointments convenient to their schedules, including same day and same week appointments for routine and sick care services.

 When a patient visits, he or she will always see a member of their care team.
 The care team includes the patient's physician or nurse practitioner, or someone with whom they work very closely, who understands the patient's health history.

 Family Medicine offers geriatric services for those over age 70.
 These providers have extra training in caring for the elderly.
 Whether in the office, hospital, or nursing home, they provide high-quality, continuous and comprehensive care to this special population.
 The geriatrics team also care for patients at Harborlights Rehabilitation and Nursing Center in South Boston and St. Joseph Nursing Care in Dorchester.

 Integrative medicine combines the best of conventional medicine with safe, effective, evidence-based complementary therapies such as acupuncture, massage, and yoga.
-The Initiative for Integrative Medicine and Health Disparities within the Department of Family Medicine was created in 2004.
 The mission of the program is to substantially impact the quality of life for the urban underserved by providing access to integrative medicine clinical services, research, and education.

 The Ryan Center is a multidisciplinary sports medicine practice offering physician services provided by Boston Medical Center doctors.
 The Ryan Center delivers a range of services including injury diagnosis and treatment, physical therapy, nutrition programs, athletic training and much more.
 Learn more about the Ryan Center